LLNL/CallFlow/README.md

 The filtered dataset can also be stored to avoid the filter step on each run.
 (TODO: Find an intermediate format for interfacing hatchet and callflow)

-Client side of Callflow is written in semi ES5->ES6 fashion.
+Client side of Callflow is in semi ES6 fashion.
 Hence it requires a transpiler like browserify or webpack to work with.
 We currently use browserify to write into a bundle.js file found in /build.
-(TODO: Make it more automatic)

 ### Reference